-Busselton Senior High School follows a whole school approach to ensure the health and wellbeing of our students is a priority.
+Busselton Senior High School follows a whole school approach to a caring school.
 All VET students have full access to the range of welfare and guidance services available at the school.
 These services include but are not limited to: teachers, Program Coordinators, VET Coordinator, Senior School Associate Principal, School Nurse, School Psychologist and Chaplain.
 Program Coordinators communicate with parents, students and teachers to provide a high level of pastoral care.
 Students requiring additional support in literacy and numeracy will be referred to OLNA support classes.